>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 What time Dad rolled home was his business.
 A hard working man who burned the candle at both ends, he liked a pint and thought nothing of a midnight fry up, yet he’d usually be up first in the morning.
 Most days we didn’t see him at all, till he came home from work at tea time.

-Then one night something really heart-warming happened.
+Then one night something special happened.
 I was still awake when I heard Dad coming up the stairs.
 I measured the sound of his weary footsteps on the landing as he went to the bathroom, and then to the bedroom where the little ones slept.
 A minute or so later my door opened.
 I kept my eyes shut and lay still, sensing his presence over me.
 Then I smelled his boozy breath.
 After kissing me gently on the forehead, he leaned across the bed and kissed my little brother Garry.
 Then he crept from the room and carefully shut the door behind him.
 For a few seconds I opened my eyes, just to make sure I wasn’t dreaming.

 No comments: